mspnp/app-service-environments-ILB-deployments/README.md

    echo "${TENANTS}" | grep -z ${TENANTID_AZSUBSCRIPTION}
    ```

-   :warning: Do not procced if the tenant highlighted in red is not correct.
+   :warning: Do not proceed if the tenant highlighted in red is not correct.
 Start over by `az login` into the proper Azure subscription.

 1. The user or service principal initiating the deployment process _must_ have the following minimal set of Azure Role-Based Access Control (RBAC) roles: